 Therapy Scene from What About Bob

-The remise is: A mild-mannered therapist goes insane after one of his patient tags along on a family vacation.
+The premise: A mild-mannered therapist goes insane after one of his patients tags along on a family vacation.

 Richard Dreyfuss gets to ham it up to hilarious results while Murray never breaks a sweat.